WarStalkeR/OpenXcomExMore/README.md

 backwards compatibility, since all aircrafts with undefined craft size have their `craftSize` set to `0`, but you can assign any string to it.

-`craftsCanChangeClass: false` Allows to enforce craft size changes to be within boundaries declared in the `craftClasses` (i.e. you won't be able install equipment which size stat increases size of modified craft for example from Small Submarine-class into Small Aircraft-class).
+`  allowClassChange: false` Allows to enforce craft size changes to be within boundaries declared in the `sizeClassMap` (i.e. you won't be able install equipment which size stat increases size of modified craft for example from Small Submarine-class into Small Aircraft-class).
 By default this enforcement is enabled, in order to disable it, set value to `true`.
-If `craftClasses` value isn't defined/declared, the option will be ignored.
+If `sizeClassMap` value isn't defined/declared, the option will be ignored.

 **Constants values for script files (with example below):**